Mass bias in clusters of galaxies: Projection effects on the case study of Virgo replica: Results and discussion

 \subsection{Mass bias}

 We now turn to the discussion of the mass bias results.
-We first emphasise on the impact of the projection effects, combined with specific signatures of physical process in the core at particular distances from the center Virgo-replica, on the mass biases derived from 3D-deprojected pressure and electron density profiles (see Fig.\ref{dep_bias}).
+We first emphasise the impact of the projection effects, combined with specific signatures of physical process in the core at particular distances from the centre Virgo-replica, on the mass biases derived from 3D-deprojected pressure and electron density profiles (see Fig. \ref{dep_bias}).
 We find that at 300~kpc, the biases from the raw simulation-derived profiles can reach large values between 4.4 and 6.1 (between 0.4 and 3.3 when the profiles are smoothed).
 At 850~kpc, biases range between 2.9 and 5.1 (between 2.7 and 3.8 for the smoothed profiles).
-For the \textit{Cen} projection, the pressure-drop in the core implies a lower fitted pressure profile and a smaller bias estimation inside 850~kpc.
+For the Cen projection, the pressure drop in the core implies a lower fitted pressure profile and a smaller bias estimation inside 850~kpc.
 At $R_{500}$ and beyond, the detailed core physics does not impact the cluster properties and the biases range between 1.8 and 4 (between 2.2 and 3.7 using smoothed profiles) at $R_{500}$ and between 1.1 and 1.7 (between 1 and 2.3 using smoothed profiles) at $R_{vir}$.

-We display, in Fig. \ref{litterature_biases}, our values of the hydrostatic mass bias, at $R_{500}$, for the Virgo replica obtained with the 3D and the 3D-deprojected profiles to the values in the literature \citep[e.g., ][]{kay2012sunyaev,battaglia2013cluster,biffi2016nature,mccarthy2016bahamas,martizzi2016mass,le2017scatter,gupta2017sze,henson2016impact,pearce2020hydrostatic,ansarifard2020three,barnes2021characterizing,gianfagna2021exploring}.
-In doing so, it is important to note and bear in mind the specificities of our study.
-Namely, we do not follow the observational approach (raw simulation-driven or deprojected profiles as compared to X-ray/tSZ/Lensing-derived ones); we use raw rather than fitted profiles; we focus on single non-relaxed cluster of a given mass rather than deriving average quantities for a full sample of different masses; and finally we use a constrained simulation including the two AGN-feedback processes and meant to reproduce the cluster rather than a random initial-condition simulation.\\
+In Fig. \ref{litterature_biases}, we display our values of the hydrostatic mass bias at $R_{500}$ for the Virgo replica obtained with the 3D and the 3D-deprojected profiles compared to the values in the literature \citep[e.g. ][]{kay2012sunyaev,battaglia2013cluster,biffi2016nature,mccarthy2016bahamas,martizzi2016mass,le2017scatter,gupta2017sze,henson2016impact,pearce2020hydrostatic,ansarifard2020three,barnes2021characterizing,gianfagna2021exploring}.
+In doing so, it was important to note and bear in mind the specificities of our study.
+Namely, we did not follow the observational approach (raw simulation-driven or deprojected profiles as compared to X-ray,tSZ or lensing-derived ones); we used raw rather than fitted profiles; we focused on a single, non-relaxed cluster of a given mass rather than deriving average quantities for a full sample of different masses; and, finally, we used a constrained simulation including the two AGN-feedback processes and intended to reproduce the cluster rather than a random initial-condition simulation.\\